mikaelbr/writings/js-syntax-series/function-arguments.md

 ### Destructured Defaults

 We can combine default parameters with destructuring.
-And in many cases we have to.
+And in many cases, we have to.
 Let's say we have the function `log` from above, where we destructure an object and unpack the value `foo`.
 What happens if we invoke the function as `log()`?
 We would get a nasty `TypeError: (destructured parameter) is